As wolves recover, calls in Wisconsin to end endangered species listing grow

 Farmer: Too many wolves

-Johnson, the Medford farmer, has not lost an animal to wolves since 2014.
-The Fish and Wildlife Service put up flags— brightly colored and hung along a roped-off perimeter — on his land to scare them off.
+Johnson has not lost an animal to wolves since 2014.
+The Fish and Wildlife Service put up flags on his land to scare them off.

 A study co-authored by Erik Olson, Northland College assistant professor of natural resources, suggests the changing status has led to inconsistent management, declining public support for wolves — and possibly more illegal killings.